Southerner (New Zealand train): Incidents

 On Wednesday, 25 August 1993, the southbound Southerner, consisting of a DF class locomotive, passenger carriage with luggage space at one end, servery car, day carriage and the second of three TranzAlpine and Coastal Pacific power-baggage vans, was hit at Rolleston by a concrete mixing truck.
 The bowl of the truck bounced off all three passenger carriages and ripped two of them wide open.
 Three people were killed, one of whom was Louise Cairns, daughter of former New Zealand cricketer Lance Cairns and sister of then-representative Chris Cairns.
 Chris Cairns has since become a campaigner for safety around the rail corridor and level-crossings through the Chris Cairns Foundation, which later became known as TrackSAFE Foundation New Zealand.

 Two days later, a replacement train consisting of three recently refurbished carriages and the FM power and baggage van with 37.5 kW generator from the Auckland excursion fleet was brought in to supplement the remaining four Southerner carriages.
 The first and second of these temporary replacement carriages seated 50, alcove-style, like the Southerner carriages, but with a more modern seat, seen on upgraded Masterton carriages and the NIMT carriages.
 The third carriage seated 54 in the same type of seat, but with all seats facing into two centre tables, one on each side of the aisle.
 The NIMT car turned buffet car in 1973 returned to the train as part of the replacement consist.

+On 13 December 1994, a van in the southbound Southerner was derailed by buckled track about north of Edendale, when the train, with 30 passengers and 3 crew, was slightly exceeding the speed limit.
+There were no injuries.
+A hearing found that improvements in the maintenance of continuous welded rail were needed to keep it in place in hot weather.

 On Thursday, 14 November 1996, one of the two Southerner trains was involved in a level-crossing crash at Hilderthorpe, North Otago, killing four people.
 The train was involved in another crash in July 2000, colliding with a ute at Edendale, 53 km north of Invercargill.
 On Monday, 8 January 2001, the southbound Southerner was again involved in a level crossing crash, this time with a cattle truck.
 The DC-class locomotive and two of three passenger carriages were derailed, injuring 21 passengers and forcing the destruction of 10 cattle-beasts.